dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-uv.md

 layout: post
 categories: three.js
 id: 885
-updated: 2022-09-21 16:03:04
+updated: 2022-10-31 10:57:41
-version: 1.22
+version: 1.23
 ---

 When working out a [custom geometry](/2021/04/22/threejs-buffer-geometry/) or playing around with a built in geometry in [threejs](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene), there are a number of attributes of interest if the geometry is to be used with a mesh object.
-I have wrote posts on the [position](/2021/06/07/threejs-buffer-geometry-attributes-position/) and [normal](/2021/06/08/threejs-buffer-geometry-attributes-normals/) attributes that have to do with the position of points in space, and the direction that those points are facing that is used for lighting and for materials like that of the normal material.
+When it comes to using THREE.Points or THREE.Line I just need to worry about the [position](/2021/06/07/threejs-buffer-geometry-attributes-position/).
+However when it comes to mesh objects I am also going to want to have a [normal](/2021/06/08/threejs-buffer-geometry-attributes-normals/) attribute that has to do with the direction that points of the position attribute are facing that is used for figuring out what side the front side of a face is, lighting, and for materials like that of the normal material.

-Today though I will be getting into the uv attribute that is used to position the textures that are used when skinning a geometry with a [material](/2018/04/30/threejs-materials/) that will make use of such a attribute.
+Today though I will be getting into the uv attribute that is used to position the textures that are used when skinning a geometry with a [material](/2018/04/30/threejs-materials/) that will make use of such an attribute.
 It is a way to change the locations of where the texture is to be applied for a given face that will be using the texture, by creating an array of values for each vertex.
-Each vertex have a horizontal and vertical value for it in the array so this might differ a little in terms of the number of values for each vertex compared to the other attributes.
+Each vertex has a horizontal and vertical value for it in the array so this might differ a little in terms of the number of values for each vertex compared to the other attributes.
 So for example if a geometry is a plane that has a vertex count of 4 then there will be two numbers for each vertex that will result in a length of 8 values when it comes to the uvs for that plane.

 <!-- more -->